Keeping safe at school and educational settings

 - What we are doing to provide support

-- Safe and active travel to school
+- Safe and active travel to school and educational settings

 - Concerns and answers to your questions